NathanVaughn/nathanv.me/content/projects/cyclone-rocketry-mechanical-team/index.md

 weight = 80
 +++

-- Developed airbrake system to allow rocket to precisely reach target altitude
+- Developed airbrake system to allow the rocket to precisely reach target altitude
 - Used computational fluid dynamics to evaluate potential airbrake performance at different altitudes, velocities, and deployment angles
 - Developed drafting standards and drafted mechanical components